chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 Your output need not be exactly the same, but should show the correct data.
 The Median line count will be used in the next features.
+Hint: Python3 has the statistics module, so you can use

+	import statistics
+	statistics.median([1,2,3,4,5])

 ## Feature 3: Add the teams command
 The next command we will implement is `teams` command.
 Lets say you